f1tenth/F110CPSWeek2018/Connecticut/README.md

 ## Repository Organization

 The catkin workspace is in `AutoCar`.
-The code on the Teensy is in `TeensyFirmware`
+The code on the Teensy is in `AutoCar/TeensyFirmware`

 ## How to Build